brainrotplusplus/delai/README.md

 # pip install -r requirements.txt
 ```

-To download the latest GTFS bundles and realtime protobuf feeds into the local `output/` directory, run:
+To start the service and keep GTFS bundles up to date in the local `output/` directory, run:

 ```bash
 python -m delai --output output
 ```

+The service runs continuously until interrupted (Ctrl+C).
+Static GTFS bundles are refreshed immediately on start and then every day at 03:00 local time.
+Realtime protobuf feeds are fetched every 15 seconds.

 The downloader writes each feed under `output/<source>/<category>/...` for easy manual inspection.
 Realtime protobuf feeds (`*.pb`) are automatically converted to pretty-printed JSON files placed alongside the original binaries.